konkaltsas/konkaltsas.github.io/_posts/2023-08-16-netscaler-with-ansible-live-session.md

 image: assets/images/2023-08-16-netscaler-live-session.png
 featured: false
 hidden: false
-rating: 4.5
+comments: false
 ---

 &nbsp;

-In this NetScaler Community live session we talked about:
-- The new NetScaler Ansible Collection and new updated
+During this "NetScaler live" session we talked about the new NetScaler Ansible Collection and introduced some cool new features.

-- Talked about the Ansible fundamentals and the anatomy of a PlayBook
+- We started with some Ansible fundamentals and the anatomy of a PlayBook
-- Focused on best practicies and how it can make configuration management easier.
+- Then we focused on best practicies and how it can make configuration management easier.
-- Then, we did a hands-on demo where we discussed content swithing and load balancing configuration  and how to migrate to the new collection
+- Finally, we did a hands-on demo using the collection.
+We covered content swithing and load balancing and how to migrate from the old collection to the new one.

 >Use `Ansible` for `NetDevOps` by applying DevOps and/or continuous integration/continuous deployment (CI/CD) practices to networking activities.